Feyerabend/vm/jvm1/README.md

 *Java Virtual Machine* and/or *Java* might be the best well known implementation of a virtual machine.
 I started with Java when it first came out as beta in 1995.
 You could then download Java and its tools, if you adhere to it from a educational viewpoint.
-I dived into Java, and wrote a simple introduction to the language which was printed and reprinted in a total of 16.000 ex.[^progjava] It was hot and exciting.
-And I wasn't the only one absorbed with the future.
+I dived into Java, and wrote a simple introduction in 1997 to the language which was printed and reprinted in a total of 16.000 ex.[^progjava] I was invited as a journalist to JavaOne in 1999.
+It was hot and exciting.
+And I wasn't the only one absorbed with the apparent future.
 The web was growing quite fast, and Java promised to deliver a way to work with programs across the web.
 Today it's quite another story, and maybe Java will fade as things change.
-But that is another story ...
+But that's another story ...

 [^progjava]: Lonnert, Set, *Programmering i JAVA*, 1. utg., KnowWare Publ., Bromma, 1997-, and also https://libris.kb.se/bib/2324301.